Vyral/jason-bramblett/_posts/2022-08-10-why-you-shouldnt-fear-the-market-shifts.md

 {% include pullquote.html %}

-However, even if prices do drop, they likely won’t decrease as far as they did in 2018.
+Even if prices drop, they likely won’t decrease to what they were in 2018.
 There were outlying factors then that do not apply now.
-Plus, there is so much growth happening in our area currently.
-It’s exciting to see all the companies moving here and all the changes that are occurring.
-Thirdly, our state population is supposed to rise—it is predicted to double by 2035 or 2040.
-All of these factors will prohibit a repeat of 2018.&nbsp;
+Plus, there is so much growth currently happening in our area.
+It’s exciting to see all the companies moving here and all the recent changes.
+Thirdly, our state population is supposed to rise—it is predicted to double by 2035 or 2040.&nbsp;

 **I believe that the Triad is in a great position to keep moving forward and gaining equity.** There may be confusion and dips along the way, but overall I think we’re going to be great.&nbsp;

-For all my real estate friends that are getting a little nervous—the sky is not falling.
+For all my real estate friends that are getting a little nervous: the sky is not falling.
 Make an effort to stay away from the negative voices.
-I have been through twists and turns like this before, so I can see that it is going to be okay.&nbsp;
+I have been through twists and turns like this before, so I can see it is going to be okay.&nbsp;

-If you want more information about the housing market and what these changes mean for you, call or email me, I’d be happy to talk with you.&nbsp;
+If you want more information about the housing market and what these changes mean for you, call or email me.
+I’d be happy to talk with you.&nbsp;